Big crowds, fan support give Toledo women's basketball a home court advantage

 Perhaps the best indicator of how basketball-hungry UT fans are was the team’s run to a WNIT championship in 2011.

-The NCAA uses home attendance to determine where each game in the tournament is played and sure enough, the Rockets played all five games in the friendly confines of Savage Arena.
+The NCAA heavily weighs home attendance to determine where each game in the tournament is played and sure enough, the Rockets played all six games in the friendly confines of Savage Arena.

 Auburn, Alabama, Syracuse and USC were among the teams that found out how difficult it is to leave Toledo victorious.